Identifying Unique Spatial-Temporal Bayesian Network without Markov Equivalence: Spatial-Temporal Bayesian Network

-Furthermore, time complexity of HCE is $\mathcal{O}(n^3\tau_{max})$.
-The main computational cost comes from searching causal parents for each variable at time $t$ and estimating causal entropy for each possible edge.
-In HCE algorithm, the time complexity of searching causal parents is $\mathcal{O}(n\tau_{max})$ because all historical variables need to be traversed.
-Then, note that HCE algorithm can be distributed.
-Thus, the time is calculated only for each variable, and the time to combine all subgraphs is $\mathcal{O}(1)$, that can be ignored.
-Meanwhile, the so-called KSG estimator~\citep{KSG2004PRE} is adopted to measure causal entropy with time complexity $\mathcal{O}(n^2)$ in worst case.
+Moreover, the time complexity of HCE algorithm is $\mathcal{O}(n^3\tau_{max})$.
+The main computation is up to searching causal parents for each variable at time $t$ and estimating causal entropy for each possible edge.
+The time to search causal parents is $\mathcal{O}(n\tau_{max})$ because all historical variables are to be traversed.
+Then, note that HCE algorithm can be in paralleled, thus this time is the same for each variable, and the time to combine all subgraphs is $\mathcal{O}(1)$, that can be ignored.
+Meanwhile, KSG estimator~\cite{KSG2004PRE} is adopted to measure the causal entropy with time complexity $\mathcal{O}(n^2)$ in worst case.
 But it can be accelerated by using KD-tree neighbor search.